ElettraSciComp/xrfstir/README.md

 ![input_exp_info](https://github.com/ElettraSciComp/xrfstir/blob/main/images/Input_info.png)

 Inside the "Setup Geometry and XRF Lines" section one can setup all the experimental information relative to the acquisition geometry, i.e. how the multiple-detector system is arranged in space with respect to the sample being scanned.
 The current version of this application automatically loads the LEXRF acquisition setup present at the [TwinMic](https://www.elettra.trieste.it/elettra-beamlines/twinmic.html) beamline at Elettra Sinctrotrone, Trieste, when selecting one of the example datasets.
-As is, any setup recalling the basic geometry of LEXRF can be directly accessed in the application by simply changing the relative parameters (eg. detector's active area and distance to the sample).
+It is Any setup recalling the basic geometry of LEXRF can be directly accessed in the application by simply changing the relative parameters (eg. detector's active area and distance to the sample).

 ![setup_SDDs](https://github.com/ElettraSciComp/xrfstir/blob/main/images/setup_SDDs.png)